-Members of the Board will generally be elected by a majority of the Votes Cast with respect to each director at any meeting for the election of directors at which a quorum is present.
-However, in the case of a contested election, the directors shall be elected by a plurality of the shares represented in person or by proxy at any such meeting and entitled to vote on the election of directors.
+Members of the Board will generally be elected by a majority of the votes cast with respect to each director at any meeting for the election of directors at which a quorum is present.
+Broker non-votes will have no effect on the outcome of the election.